TechneWare/SmarterMail.Cli/README.md

 Both projects have the potential to be extended and provide more features and automation against a Smarter Mail server than simply managing the block list.
 However, I created this initial version to solve my use case, which is automated blocklist management.
 The command line utility grew into something that can be extended to perform any action against a Smarter Mail server.
 With features such as:

-The commandline utility grew into something that can be extended to perform any action you want against a Smarter Mail server.
-With features such as:
 - Auto-login to the API and token maintenance
 - Interactive or Commandline modes
 - A scripting engine